ybloch/workshop-react-web/README.md

             "justMyCode": true
         }
 ```

+## Deploy

 To run with docker, copy the file `.env.exmaple` and call it `.env`, then edit the values.
 To build all dockers run:

 ```bash
 docker-compose build
 # for debug you can run
 docker-compose build --progress plain --no-cache backend
 ```

 To start all dockers you can run:

 ```bash
 docker-compose up
 # OR you can make it better with
 docker-compose up -d && docker-compose ps && docker-compose logs -f
 ```

 To list all volumes on your docker daemon:

 ```bash
 docker volume ls
 docker volume rm <VOLUME_NAME>
 ```

 To create self-sign certificate:

 ```bash
 openssl genpkey -algorithm RSA -out private.key -pkeyopt rsa_keygen_bits:2048 openssl req -new -x509 -key private.key -out certificate.crt -days 365